Sutter Union High School

 Sutter Union High School is a small rural high school located in Sutter, California.

 History

 The high school opened in 1893 with only 18 students.
 Over 100 years later the school has grown to 700 students and grows with each passing year.
-This Sutter County school differs from others in the county because of its rural location in the Yuba–Sutter area.
+This high school differs from others in the county because of its rural location in the Yuba–Sutter area.

-It is currently headed by Ryan Robison, Superintendent/Principal, and Rick Giovannoni, Vice Principal.

 Athletics

-Sutter Union High School is well known in the Yuba–Sutter area for its skilled athletes and continued success in football, volleyball, girls soccer, baseball and softball.
-These teams have each won a Northern Section Championship in the past season. and the wrestling team has won 2 section championships and also many league titles.
-The softball team has won Northern Section titles in recent years.
+Sutter Union High School is well known in the Yuba–Sutter area for its continued success in football, volleyball, girls soccer, baseball and softball.
+These teams have each won a Northern Section Championship in the past season.
+The wrestling team has also won 2 section championships and various league titles, and the softball team has also won Northern Section titles.

 The high school offers many different sports, but significantly fewer than the larger schools in the area.